 One’s ability to pay back some or all of business debts or, for Pete’s sake, pay your taxes, isn’t a gating factor for getting into bankruptcy.

 Income no bar for failed business folks

-The impact of the consumer/non consumer distinction came home to me as I interviewed a single man with a fine salary, yesterday.
+The impact of the consumer/non consumer distinction came home to me as I interviewed a single man with a fine salary, recently.

 He is exempt from the means test because his debt was incurred in business.

 There is certainly a policy argument for making the consequences of business failure tolerable.
 That is, I think, a hallmark of the American business ethic, the acceptance of failure and the encouragement of trying again.

 Now employed by others and enjoying a generous income, he doesn’t have to prove that he needs bankruptcy relief.

 Free pass for unpaid taxes

 The exclusion from the “can-pay” scrutiny for those who haven’t paid taxes seems to me to be harder to justify.